Looming School Bus Strike Leave Students in a Transportation Pickle

 Why the City Won’t Budge

-The New York City officials have refuted the demands made by the union, stating that they are not legally allowed to make such a promise to New York school bus drivers.
-The city has also said that if drivers walk out, they would be in violation of the law by striking against a third party.
-Several bus companies are not in agreement with their drivers’ union and have said that if the union goes on strike, they would go to court to prevent it.
+New York City officials have refuted the union's demands, stating that they are not legally allowed to make such a promise to New York school bus drivers.
+The city has also said that if drivers walk out, they would violate the law by striking against a third party.
+Several bus companies do not agree with their drivers’ union and have said that if the union goes on strike, they will go to court to prevent it.

 Carolyn Daly, a spokeswoman for four of the city’s bus companies, urged for prudent action.
 Daly told the New York Times, “It is in everyone’s best interest that cooler heads prevail and our drivers and matrons stay on the job.”